scarver2/blue-eyes/README.md

 You can run `bundle exec guard` for continuous testing and linting while developing your application.
 Or,

 Better yet, you can execute `bin/dev` to start your server, run your tests, and lint your code all at once.
-Any changes to your application will automatically reload your application, run your tests, and/or lint your code. 💙 Developer happiness acheived. 💙
+Any changes to your application will automatically reload your application, run your tests, and/or lint your code. 💙 Developer happiness achieved. 💙

 # Important Files